Miranda do Corvo: Economy

 The floodlit cricket stadium of the Miranda do Corvo Cricket Club attracts foreign cricket teams per year to the municipality, which has resulted in a reciprocal growth in tourism (such as the volume of economic growth to the bars, hotels and restaurants).
-The current beer record belongs to Stour provost c c of dorset, who drank 566 beers in total - usurping Swansea University’s previous record of 403.
 There is also a weekly market selling fresh local produce, and another market on the first Sunday of each month where mainly used items are sold.

 Architecture

 In addition to a skyline marked by a large statue of Christ the King, the town includes various architectural points of interest, including in Tabuas, an ancient pilgrimage destination dedicated to Senhora da Piedade, where young children were said to have seen visions of Our Lady of Mercy while walking in the hills.
 A church was constructed on the hilltop that provides a view of the entire valley.